microsoft/TypeScript-Handbook/pages/Basic Types.md

 # Tuple

-Tuple types allow you to express an array where the type of a fixed number of elements is known, but need not be the same.
+Tuple types allow you to express an array where the type of a fixed number of elements is known, but do not need to be the same.
 For example, you may want to represent a value as a pair of a `string` and a `number`:

 ```ts